carlosivanr/hugo_website/content/guides/workflow/2022-07-21-connect-and-existing-rstudio-project-to-github/index.en.markdown

 - In the new window that pops up, select Git Bash from the drop down menu and select Apply and OK
 - You can then open a new terminal window and paste in the three commands from the GitHub page

+That's all there is to setting up an existing Rproject with a GitHub repository.
+Now when you are ready to commit changes, select the Git tab of in the Environment pane.
+From there:
+- Select Commit
+- Type in a Commit message
+- Select Commit
+- Select the Push button